jrmeyerhofer/LITA2017/Lesson_5/README.md

 8. Now with the knowledge of what the code is doing, we can go back to our sheet and enter a DOI in cell A1 (ex.
 10.1088/0004-637x/812/2/158).
 9. Click the menu to "Call oaAPI".
 You should see:<br /><br />
 ![Image of the Results](oaapi.png)
-10. **Excersize (5 min):** Try other DOIs.
+10. **Exercise (5 min):** Try other DOIs.
 Do you always get the same values back?
 What's different?
 Why is it different?
 Read more about oaDOI's API DOI object: https://oadoi.org/api/v2#doi-object
-11. **Excersize (10-15 min):** Expand your script to get other individual values from the JSON string.
+11. **Exercise (10-15 min):** Expand your script to get other individual values from the JSON string.
 Can you get the URL value?
-12. **Challenge Excersize (10 min):** Can you call the [Crossref API](https://github.com/CrossRef/rest-api-doc) and extract its data?
+12. **Challenge Exercise (10 min):** Can you call the [Crossref API](https://github.com/CrossRef/rest-api-doc) and extract its data?
 Example: https://api.crossref.org/works/10.1037/0003-066X.59.1.29

 **Note: This is just one of the many APIs you can call from GAS.
 In some cases you may need a [key](https://en.wikipedia.org/wiki/Application_programming_interface_key) to perform a call.
 More APIs can be found at https://apilist.fun/ and https://github.com/toddmotto/public-apis.
 Your catalog may have one too!**